Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 each describing a diferent signal characteristic:
 	- P is responsible for Proportional control signal change.
 	- I takes care of integrating a static error existing after P and D stop working.
-	- D Derrivative (my favourite) deals with fast changes and represents signal rate. of change.
+	- D Derrivative (my favourite) deals with fast changes and represents signal rate of change.
 D deals with fast changes in signal, what results in really impressive. system reaction.